 The Mandalore arc introduces Obi Wan’s ex-girlfriend, Satine, who happens to be the Duchess of Mandalore — yes, that place with the armour where Boba Fett comes from.
 Except for some reason they’re pacifists.
-A good start to the developing Mandalore storyline throughout the series.
+Mandalore has some of the show’s best moments, so they’re all worth watching.

 S2E20: Death Trap